true-async/php-true-async-rfc/basic.md

 This leads to two important consequences:
 1. The direct descendants of `$scope` are only those tasks that were explicitly attached to the `Scope`.
-2. All other tasks belong either to child `Scopes`, which were created explicitly or implicitly, or to other `Scopes`.
+2. All child coroutines deeper than the first level explicitly belong to the `childScope` (Unless another one was specified during their creation).

 This approach ensures that no "accidental tasks" are added to the `$scope`.
-All other tasks created via `spawn` will be explicit child coroutines.
+All other tasks created via `spawn` will be **explicit child coroutines**.

 If the `$scope` object is destroyed (i.e., its destructor is called), the coroutines that did not have time to complete will be marked as **zombie coroutine**.